-Jenny Best completed her first historical fiction The Irish Rebels in 2020.
+Jenny Best completed her first historical fiction The Weavers of Mutiny in 2020.
 Excited about what she uncovered, she began to sleuth out hidden secrets in history and is researching a sequel.

 Jenny is passionate about melding fact with fiction to create an authentic experience for the reader.

 As a traveller, she has lived and worked in France, London and Cyprus and often wonders if she is part Gypsy.
 Perhaps it is no surprise that with her husband Robert and rescue dog Ophelia, she follows the seasons by travelling around the world whilst conducting research.
 She has circumnavigated the globe numerous times and enjoys being close to nature and in remote locations such as Cyprus and Broome.